medavox/tuki-nuwa/text/2_vocabulary/new words.md

 public | hiwa wa
-softening words, like English 'just', eg 'I just' judge, decide, weigh up, evaluate
+softening words, like English 'just', eg 'I just' judge, decide, weigh up, evaluate polite or rude already
+??treat someone a certain way, be good to someone, behave it seems that ..., it appears that ...

 Wider Range of Animal Names, Farm Terms